Real Robot Challenge: A Robotics Competition in the Cloud: Robotic Platforms

 \subsection{Submitting Code}

 We use HTCondor\footnote{\url{https://research.cs.wisc.edu/htcondor}} to provide a cluster-like system where users can submit jobs which are then automatically executed on a randomly-selected robot.
 During execution, a backend process automatically starts the robot, monitors execution and records all actions and observations.
-The users only use the simple frontend interface to send actions to and retrieve observations from the robot (see \cite{Wuthrich2020-by} for more details).
+The users use the simple front-end interface to send actions to and retrieve observations from the robot (see \cite{Wuthrich2020-by} for more details on the design of the interface, see the website\footnote{\url{https://people.tuebingen.mpg.de/felixwidmaier/trifinger}} for links to the code repositories).

 Below is a minimal example of actual user code in Python.
-It creates a frontend-interface to the robot and uses it to send torque commands that are computed by some control policy based on the observations:
+It creates a front-end interface to the robot and uses it to send torque commands that are computed by a user-specified control policy based on the observations:

 At the end of each job, the recorded data is stored and provided to the user, who can then analyse it and use it, for example, to train a better policy.
 Users can automate submissions and data retrieval to run RL algorithms directly on the robots.
+See our website\footnote{\url{https://people.tuebingen.mpg.de/felixwidmaier/trifinger}} to learn how to get started and submit code to our robots.